GioPan/instancesFTCP/README.md

 - Rating (Real)

 # Budgets
 Each club has an available budget to spend on the transfer market.
-According to Pantuso (2017) this value is set as the maximum between 0 and the net speending of the club in the transfer market of summer 2014.
+According to Pan17 this value is set as the maximum between 0 and the net speending of the club in the transfer market of summer 2014.
 The [budgets file](budgets.txt) contains the budget of each club as follows:
 - Club name (String)
 - Budget in M Euro (Real)

+# Formations
+A formation determines the minimum number of players required in each role.
+The folder [formations](./formations) contains one file for each formation tested in PanH19.
+Each line of a formation file contains the following information:
+- Role (String)
+- Minimum number of players required (Integer)

 # Other parameters